hopperlabsxyz/lagoon-v0/README.md

 # Overview

-Welcome to the Lagoon Protocol Documentation!
-This page serves as a comprehensive introduction to the core concepts, components, and unique features that make Lagoon Protocol a powerful tool for decentralized asset management.

-Find more info about Lagoon Protocol in the [documentation](https://docs.lagoon.finance/)
+Welcome to Lagoon-v0 vault repository.
+In this repo, you will find the code source of Lagoon erc7540 vault.
+If you want to know more about the core concepts or how deploy your vaults, please read the [documentation](https://docs.lagoon.finance/).
+The following README is a guide to deploy the all infrastructure.
+If you are a curator or integrator you can ignore it.

 ---